ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/template-manager.md

 This section of the Control Panel allows you to create or edit a template group.

+## Template Generators

+**Control Panel Location: `Developer > Templates > Template Generators`**

+This section of the Control Panel allows you to automatically create the basic tag framework for a variety of modules, including channels, navigation, member tags, etc. using [Template Generators](templates/generators.md).

 ## Export Templates

 **Control Panel Location: `Developer > Templates > Export`**